-I call it gentle parenting because it’s popular enough by now for most people to recognize what it is; although gentle parenting to me is also a conscious parenting, I’d even consider it an awakened type of parenting where you are exercising re-parenting yourself and creating a new generation.
-It’s not an all permissive, let-you-do-what-you-want, kids taking advantage of parents.
-It is actually quite narrow minded to not attempt a beyond understanding of gentle parenting.
+I call it ‘Gentle Parenting’ because it’s popular enough by now for most people to recognize what it is.
+Although ‘Gentle Parenting’ to me is also ‘Conscious Parenting,’ I’d even consider it an awakened type of parenting where you are exercising re-parenting yourself and creating a new generation.
+It’s not an all permissive, let-them-do-what-they-want, kids-taking-advantage-of-parents strategy.
+It is actually quite narrow-minded to not attempt even an understanding of Gentle Parenting.

 A. Children are extremely emotional beings.
 These emotions are NOT personal.
 They are not manipulating you.